elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-with.markdown

 end
 ```

-Doctests are specified in by an indentation of four spaces followed by the `iex>` prompt in a documentation string.
+Doctests are specified by an indentation of four spaces followed by the `iex>` prompt in a documentation string.
 If a command spans multiple lines, you can use `...>`, as in IEx.
 The expected result should start at the next line after `iex>` or `...>` line(s) and is terminated either by a newline or a new `iex>` prefix.

 Also, note that we started the documentation string using `@doc ~S"""`.
 The `~S` prevents the `\r\n` characters from being converted to a carriage return and line feed until they are evaluated in the test.